patternhelloworld/docker-blue-green-runner/README.md

 ```shell
 bash check-source-integrity.sh
 ```
-- Don't worry.
-Starting from v5.0.0, if NGINX_RESTART is set to 'true', the Runner will test your configuration using nginx -t before recreating the NGINX container.
+- Don't worry. **Starting from v5.0.0**, if NGINX_RESTART is set to 'true', the Runner will test your configuration using ``nginx -t`` in a temporary container before recreating the NGINX container.
 If the test fails, the process stops, preventing any side effects on your currently running app.
 - Don't touch any file in ``.docker/nginx/template``.
 They are just ones in ready to be injected into the NGINX Image in Dockerfile.

 ### Ecosystem of NGINX Configuration